-For Abstract Reflection, the first exhibition in 2019, Dave King’s latest sculpture, combining ceramic, found and cast metal with painted wood, plus maquettes for a new commission, will be paired with recent small paintings by guest artist Patrick Jones, known for large, gestural, vibrantly colourful works.
-Now based in Devon, both were powerfully influenced by American abstraction and have worked and exhibited in the US at different times, both are now based in Devon.
+For Abstract Reflection, the first exhibition in 2019, Dave King’s latest sculptures – ceramic, found and cast metal with painted wood – together with drawings for a new commission are shown alongside recent small paintings by Patrick Jones, known for large, gestural, vibrant works.
+Having lived and worked in the US at different times, both are now based in Devon.

 Appeto: Public Art & Private Worlds – Summer 2018

 Appeto is a Latin verb meaning to strive after or grasp after a thing.
 The concept applies equally to the work of sculptor Dave King and painter George Sherlock.
 Although their approach and backgrounds are distinctly different, surface and water are common concerns in the art of both, as are the seen and unseen.

 In King’s drawings, prints and sculpture the imagery is largely metaphorical so, for example, the roof of the house becomes a watery wave carrying improbable and impossible objects together with balanced figures or sailboats.
 In a key anecdote from a favourite book, The Poetics of Space, Gaston Bachelard relates how Gustav Courbet, looking out from the top of the Sainte Pelagie prison, felt an urge to depict Paris “the way I do my marines: with….. all its houses and domes imitating the tumultuous waves of the ocean.”

 In the past an excitement at the prospect of making larger sculptures led King to an interest in public art with several works produced, sometimes on a temporary basis.
 But the dilemma for an artist with such idiosyncratic and personal interests is how these concerns translate into an art with common meanings for the public space.